Police shoot dead fugitive father and find his three children missing for years in wilderness

 By Todd Symons, CNN

-(CNN) — A fugitive father who had been hiding with his three children in the dense New Zealand wilderness was shot dead in an armed confrontation with police on Monday, leading to his three children being placed in the custody of police, ending a near four-year search for the family.
+(CNN) — A fugitive father who had been hiding with his three children in the dense New Zealand wilderness was shot dead in an armed confrontation with police on Monday, leading to his three children being placed in the state care, ending a near four-year search for the family.

-Thomas Phillips and his children – believed to be ages 9, 10 and 12 – had been evading police in a remote part of the country’s North Island since December 2021, triggering a manhunt that gripped the nation.
+Thomas Phillips and his children – Jayda, 12, Maverick, 10 and Ember, 9 – had been evading police in a remote part of the country’s North Island since December 2021, triggering a manhunt that gripped the nation.

 Phillips’ time on the run ended in the early hours of Monday when police responded to a break-in at a farm shop in a tiny rural town and gave chase.